 - Games.
 Challenge friends to ten-pin bowling at a bowling alley, or a game of basketball at the trampoline park.

 - Cinemas and theatres.
 Norwich has four cinemas and six theatres that have a diverse programme of events all year.

 - Live music venues.
 You'll find top music acts performing at The Waterfront, run by the UEA Students' Union.

 - Markets.
-Discover one of the largest open-air markets in England, with 200 stalls selling food, crafts and more.
+Discover one of the largest open-air markets in England, with 200 stalls selling international street food, crafts and more.

 - Shopping.
 With two modern shopping centres and a department store, you'll be able to buy the best brands.